yemifalokun/predicting-weight-loss/README.md

 - Calories intake (i.e., Protein, Carbs etc.)
 - User demographics (i.e., Age, Gender, Weight etc.)

-This would be used to train the model to provide better predictions for users based on some features listed above.
+This would be used to train the model to provide better predictions for users based on some of the features listed above (i.e., daily water consumption etc.)

-This ML model would be deployed as an AI application and Weight loss application can use the model for users to determine what they need to do to lose weight or estimate the amount of Calories loss based on those features.
+This ML model would be deployed as an AI application and Weight loss applications can use the model for users to determine what they need to do to lose weight or estimate the amount of Calories loss based on the variables used to build the model.

 <br>